Welcome to the Office of Counseling Services!

 Some Reasons People Seek Counseling:

-*Please fill out the Counseling Intake Form and bring it with you to your first appointment with the Therapist*
+*Below is the Counseling Intake Form please print and fill out and bring with you to your first appointment with the counselor *